drago87/ST-Character-Maker/SillyTavern Character Maker/Generate/Step9 Sexual Information.md

 			:}|
 			/getvar key=sexualKinkRoles index={{var::index}}|
 			/setvar key=kinkRole {{pipe}}|
+			/ife (kinkRole == 'Giver') {:
+			    /setvar key=kinkRoleRule "show how {{getvar::subjPronoun}} initiates or controls the act"|
+			:}|
+			/elseif (kinkRole == 'Receiver') {:
+			    /setvar key=kinkRoleRule "show how {{getvar::subjPronoun}} accepts or submits to the act"|
+			:}|
+			/elseif (kinkRole == 'Switch') {:
+			    /setvar key=kinkRoleRule "show how {{getvar::subjPronoun}} flexibly alternates between initiating and accepting the act"|
+			:}|
 			/getvar key=sexualKinkAwareness index={{var::index}}|
 			/setvar key=kinkAwareness {{pipe}}|
+			/ife ('Unaware' in kinkAwareness) {:
+				/setvar key=awarenessExplanation "Responses must be externally prompted — {{getvar::subjPronoun}} cannot self-initiate.
+Behavior may be involuntary, confused, or curious."|
-			/ife (kinkAwareness == 'Unaware') {:
+				/ife (kinkRole == 'Giver') {:
-				/setvar key=awarenessExplanation Only include **involuntary**, **confused**, or **externally prompted** responses.
-Never imply knowledge, control, or acceptance of the kink.|
+					/setvar key=roleAwarenessInstruction "Any action happens only if someone explicitly offers to let {{getvar::subjPronoun}} perform the act; otherwise, {{getvar::subjPronoun}} shows no initiative."|
 				:}|
-			/elseif (kinkAwareness == 'Suppressed') {:
+				/elseif (kinkRole == 'Receiver') {:
-				/setvar key=awarenessExplanation Describe emotional resistance or internal repression.
-Triggers require stress, vulnerability, or breakdown to override avoidance.|
+					/setvar key=roleAwarenessInstruction "Any response occurs only if someone proposes or applies the act to {{getvar::objPronoun}}; {{getvar::subjPronoun}} does not seek it out independently."|
 				:}|
-			/elseif (kinkAwareness == 'Curious') {:
-				/setvar key=awarenessExplanation Frame as playful, impulsive, or exploratory — **without recognition** that it’s a kink.
-Avoid formal names or conscious framing.|
+				/else {:
+					/setvar key=roleAwarenessInstruction "Engagement only follows someone else’s prompting — describe both giving and receiving as externally guided, never self-initiated."|
 				:}|
+			:}|
+			/elseif ('Suppressed' in kinkAwareness) {:
+				/setvar key=awarenessExplanation "Responses reflect repression or resistance.
+Engagement requires stress, exposure, or breakdown to override avoidance."|
+				/ife (kinkRole == 'Giver') {:
+					/setvar key=roleAwarenessInstruction "{{getvar::subjPronoun}} may only initiate under pressure or emotional strain, showing reluctance even when performing."|
+				:}|
+				/elseif (kinkRole == 'Receiver') {:
+					/setvar key=roleAwarenessInstruction "{{getvar::subjPronoun}} only accepts under duress, stress, or when emotional barriers collapse — not out of desire."|
+				:}|
 				/else {:
+					/setvar key=roleAwarenessInstruction "Whether giving or receiving, {{getvar::subjPronoun}} engages reluctantly, only when stress or emotional breakdown overrides suppression."|
+				:}|
+			:}|
+			/elseif ('Curious' in kinkAwareness) {:
+				/setvar key=awarenessExplanation "Responses are playful, impulsive, or exploratory. {{getvar::subjPronoun}} does not consciously frame it as a kink."|
+				/ife (kinkRole == 'Giver') {:
+					/setvar key=roleAwarenessInstruction "{{getvar::subjPronoun}} might impulsively try administering it when prompted or intrigued, but frames it as experimentation rather than kink."|
+				:}|
+				/elseif (kinkRole == 'Receiver') {:
+					/setvar key=roleAwarenessInstruction "{{getvar::subjPronoun}} might accept or play along out of curiosity, treating it as novelty rather than kink."|
+				:}|
+				/else {:
+					/setvar key=roleAwarenessInstruction "Whether giving or receiving, {{getvar::subjPronoun}} engages impulsively or experimentally, never as deliberate kink play."|
+				:}|
+			:}|
+			/else {:
-				/setvar key=awarenessExplanation {{getvar::firstName}} is fully aware of this kink and may engage with intent, confidence, or emotional readiness.
-Consent, trust, or situational context may guide behavior.|
+				/setvar key=awarenessExplanation "{{getvar::firstName}} is fully aware of this kink and may engage with intent, confidence, or emotional readiness."|
+				/ife (kinkRole == 'Giver') {:
+					/setvar key=roleAwarenessInstruction "When acting as Giver, {{getvar::subjPronoun}} may deliberately initiate or control the act, guided by trust or context."|
+				:}|
+				/elseif (kinkRole == 'Receiver') {:
+					/setvar key=roleAwarenessInstruction "When acting as Receiver, {{getvar::subjPronoun}} may deliberately accept, anticipate, or respond to the act with conscious intent."|
+				:}|
+				/else {:
+					/setvar key=roleAwarenessInstruction "As a Switch, {{getvar::subjPronoun}} may consciously engage from either side, adjusting between initiating and accepting depending on context."|
+				:}|
 			:}|
 			/getvar key=sexualKinkDetails index={{var::index}}|
 			/setvar key=kinkDetail {{pipe}}|